zealvora/certified-kubernetes-administrator/practice-tests/core-concepts.md

 Create a pod named ```kplabs-logging```

-The Pod should have a container running from the busybox image with the following arguments:
+The Pod should have a container running from the nginx image with the following arguments:

     - /bin/sh
     - -c